 You should turn off or uninstall these tools to see if it fixes the problem.
 You’ll likely need to use CMD or PowerShell to force delete or move the files these tools use.
 The steps might differ for each tool, so it’s hard to give one solution that fits all.

 If you’re stuck, try searching on Google.
 Say you’re using a tool called “XYZ,” you could look up “how to uninstall XYZ using cmd” or “how to disable XYZ using PowerShell”.
 You’ll probably find instructions just for your tool.
-The key here is finding a way to turn off the software without needing Windows Explorer.
+The key here is finding a way to turn off the software without the need to use Windows Explorer (since you might not be able to use it due to constant screen flickering).

 Other problem: Task Manager Not Responding in Windows 11 or 10